 Store everything digitally online

-Regularly transfer (bank) all these images and video snippets to an online storage platform linked to your phone and synced to your desktop (dropbox or google drive are perfect).
+Regularly transfer your 'bank' of images and video snippets to an online storage platform linked to your phone and synced to your desktop (dropbox or google drive are perfect).
 This is your content library.
 Set up a system of folders that make sense to you so everything is easily accessed later on.
 This is especially important if you have a team of people capturing content.
 This system would need a folder for each photographer so you can correctly credit them in when you use the photo or video content.

 By having everything accessible online, I can create a post, send a journalist a photo or share photos at a meeting, regardless of whether I'm at a rehearsal, a meeting, or my office.
 I've built my business this way - as long as I have my laptop and phone with me, I can run my business from any rehearsal space, cafe or office.